frankhezemans/bayesANOVA/README.md

     * `bayesplots.R` contains several functions to plot the results of the Bayesian model fitting

 ## Dependencies

+Note that I've created a [Binder version of this repository](https://mybinder.org/v2/gh/frankhezemans/bayesANOVA/master?urlpath=rstudio), which provides a virtual RStudio environment with all the necessary packages already installed.

 The model fitting is performed by `RStan`, which is an [R](https://www.r-project.org) interface to the [Stan](http://mc-stan.org) programming language.
 If you've never used the `RStan` package before, check out the [quick start guide](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).